jhelphenstine/c-programming-language/chapter5/README.md

 ## Exercise 5-7
 I hadn't yet transcribed alloc, but this exercise will call for it.
 That's just as well - while I know it's a far cry from malloc, it should help me start thinking in terms of allocating blocks for use, as well as freeing them upon completion.
 I note the provided examples for 5-7 don't use a free(), so I'll look to see if it makes sense to add something like that as 'good housekeeping'.

+## Exercise 5-9
+Pointers are really clicking for me after Exercise 5-9. ayayron helped me grok the proper way to handle arithmetic, and this exercise was very useful.

+## Exercise 5-10
+It's fun to find assignments that ask to replicate basic components of the Linux environment, such as `expr`.
+This one gave me unexpected behavior - because the example they give includes a * which expands to a directory listing in bash.
+This probably wasn't a problem in 1978 :) Also, pointers make functions such as `push()` and `pop()` much quicker to write.